elementdavv/internet_archive_downloader/README.md

 [HathiTrust Digital Library](https://hathitrust.org) is also supported.
 All books with full view permission can be downloaded.

 The extension works by fetching every leaf of a book, constructing a PDF stream on the fly targeting to disk storage.
-So it consumes only a little RAM resource and can handle books of thousands of leafs easily.
+So it can handle books of thousands of leafs easily with little memory.

-## Features
+## What It Can Do
-* Download a book as a PDF file
+* Download a book as a PDF file With text embedded
-* Download a book as a collection of image files (JPEG/PNG) one for each leaf
+* Download a book as a collection of image files (JPEG/PNG) one for each leaf, and the text of the book
 * Optional leaf range
 * Optional leaf quality
 * Download multiple books in parallel